rberenguel/obsidian-clau-plugin/architecture.md

 The semantic search functionality is a core feature of Clau.
 It works as follows:

 -   **Word Embeddings**: The plugin uses pre-trained GloVe word embeddings to represent words as vectors.
 These vectors capture the meaning of the words.
--   **Indexing**: The `SemanticSearchProvider` builds an index of all notes in the vault.
-For each note, it creates a "document vector" by averaging the vectors of all the words in the note.
+-   **Chunking and Indexing**: The `SemanticSearchProvider` builds an index of all notes in the vault.
+Each note is first broken down into smaller "chunks," which correspond to paragraphs (separated by double newlines).
+Then, for each chunk, the plugin creates a "chunk vector" by averaging the vectors of all the words within that chunk.
+This provides more granular and contextually relevant search results than using a single vector for the entire note.
 -   **Querying**: When a user performs a semantic search, the plugin calculates a vector for the query in the same way (by averaging the vectors of the query words).
-It then uses cosine similarity to find the notes with the most similar vectors.
+It then uses cosine similarity to find the note chunks with the most similar vectors.
 -   **Custom Vectors**: Users can create custom vectors for out-of-vocabulary words using the "Vectorize selected word" command.
 This allows the plugin to learn new words and their meanings.

 ### 3. UI Components